 - 1. Ensure that your events do not restrict the rights of other members of the university community. - 2.
 Ensure that events are consistent with the university's mission and educational goals. - 3.
-Follow the Program Check List that is available in the OSEL. - 4.
+Comply with all federal laws and university regulations. - 4.
 Turn in your Program Proposal two weeks prior to the event. - 5.
 Make sure to book the space for your event at events.uiu.edu, if necessary.